smartbch/docs/testnets.md

 To join this testnet as a non-validator node, follow the steps below:

-First, build the latest binary by running the step 0, 1, 2, 3 of [this document](developers-guide/runsinglenode.md).
+First, build the latest binary by running the steps of [this document](developers-guide/build-smartbchd.md).

 Second, clone & build smartbch: